lukacspapp/GA-SEI-Project-1-Space-Invaders/README.md

 The 21 x 13 grid was made by creating 273 divs within the main grid wrapper.
 The 240 divs would be referred to as 'cells' in this README.

-Each cell in the was given an id of its cell number as this would help with Alien's positioning and collision detection.
+Each cell was given an id of its cell number as this would help with Alien's positioning and collision detection.

-The movement of a cell is achieved by adding and removing 'occupied' player, alien, laser class.
+The movement of a cell is achieved by adding and removing the 'occupied' player, alien, laser class.
 As the aliens, player and the laser moves position - the class is removed from the previous cell and applied to the new one.
-The the 3 different class has 3 different timer, which means they move in different pace
+The 3 different class has 3 different timer, which means they each move at a different pace.

 ### Day Two: